 Then Hinduism also produced Makkhali Ghosala who was a contemporary of the Buddha and the founder of Jainism Mahavira.
 His concepts are radical in the extreme.
 Gosala denied the existence of a creator or god, yet he is not thought to have gone against Hinduism

-Thus one can see that despite denying the existence of God, these philosophies were part and parcel of Hinduism and the theme of an Atheist is very much a part of Hinduism, which is a religion so vast that it encompasses all facets of human thought including atheism
+Thus one can see that despite denying the existence of God, these philosophies were part and parcel of Hinduism and the theme of an Atheist is very much a part of Hinduism.
+The vastness of Hinduism encompasses all facets of human thought including atheism

 Hinduism is a way of life.
 In a way, it is a different concept from a traditional religion like saying Christianity, where the parameters are clearly defined.
 Hinduism has no limits and encompasses the entire cosmic life and thought known.

 Atheism in its classical concept, where it denies the existence of God is in real terms a part of Hindu thought.
 This is the greatness of Hinduism and to understand it one will have to spend a lifetime.
 This brief hub is just an introduction as the topic is so vast it cannot be covered in a single article.
 One can read the Vedas and Puranas but these are voluminous works and one may have to spend a lifetime to read and understand them.
 It 's not something for the common man.
 Perhaps a reading of the Bhagwad Gita can be a good beginning but visiting an ~Ashram with a spiritual guru can be one of the ways.